 If you’ve never traveled to Charleston, South Carolina, it’s a “must” on your travel bucket list.
-The historic and charming city is a beautiful place to visit year-round, and even though it’s a favorite among tourists, it’s easy to fit in wherever you go.
-Planning a summer getaway to Charleston?
-Here are some things to see and do and a few other things to consider.
+The historic and charming city is a beautiful place to visit year-round, and even though it’s a favorite among tourists, it’s easy to fit in wherever you go—planning a summer getaway to Charleston?
+Here are some things to see and do and some other things to consider.

 When it comes to celebrating, the people of Charleston know how to do it right.
-All summer long there are a variety of music festivals and other events like the Fourth of July to celebrate.
-Whether you head to Charleston at the start of summer or the end, there are plenty of events and festivals to check out.
+All summer long, there are a variety of music festivals and other events like the Fourth of July to celebrate.
+Whether you head to Charleston at the start of summer or the end, there are many events and festivals to check out.

 Some of our favorites include Freshfields Village Music on the Greens Series, The Moonlight Mixer on Jolly Pier Beach, and the Charleston Margarita Festival.

 Tourists love Charleston for its guided tours, and whether you want a guided tour by carriage or boat, there’s plenty to see.
-Most walking guided tours are reasonably priced (and the majority of reviewers say that the tours are worth every penny).
+Most walking guided tours are reasonably priced (and most reviewers say that the tours are worth every penny).

 Never cross intersections as a pedestrian while distracted and if you’re driving, always plan your route ahead of time.
-Distracted driving and walking puts you at risk of otherwise preventable accidents.
+Distracted driving and walking put you at risk of otherwise preventable accidents.

 One of the best things about exploring a new city is finding some of the best places to eat and drink.
 If you want to enjoy Happy Hour, check out one of the many breweries or distilleries in the Charleston area.